Copyediting Fiction and Nonfiction Books: Principles & Mechanics

 If so, you might like to copyedit popular books – fantasy, romance, memoirs, literary fiction, YA, and so on.
 This class will teach you how!

 This class is designed for anyone who’s interested in becoming a freelance book copyeditor.
 It’s a crash course on copyediting trade books — popular books you’d read for book group (not technical books, medical books, or textbooks).
-Over six weeks, we will study both the principles and mechanics of copyediting.
+Over five weeks and six meetings, we will study both the principles and mechanics of copyediting.

 As for the principles, we will explore those in our class lectures.
 Topics include how to preserve the author’s style, developing editorial judgment, and what to include in a style sheet.